Internet vigilantism: Methods

 The following are methods of internet vigilantism that have been used or proposed for use:

+Weaponized Exposure

+A common tool amongst digital vigilantes is the “Weaponisation of Visibility” for social pressure to create change.
+By exposing “harmful” individuals to the Internet, ‘digilantes’ hold them accountable in the court of public opinion.
+Such exposure is not always merely for retribution.
+One study on women TikTok users found these actions can transform shame into collective empowerment and create protective networks to safeguard potential future victims.

 Online shaming

 The act of publicly shaming other internet users online.
 Those who are shamed online have not necessarily committed any social transgression.
 Online shaming may be used to get revenge (for example, in the form of revenge pornography), stalk, blackmail, or to threaten other internet users.
 Emotions, social media as a cultural product, and the mediascape, are all important factors as to how online shaming is perceived.

 Doxing

 The act of publishing personal details online to incur social punishment of the target.
 In 2019, the Kentucky Senate proposed a bill to ban the doxxing of children after a teenager, Nick Sandmann and a Native American activist, Nathan Phillips were filmed in a confrontation at a protest rally which went viral.
 Sandmann's father claimed his son endured "The most sensational Twitter attack on a minor child in the history of the Internet."